thornjad/aero/README.md

 Aero evolves as a cutting-edge tool and focuses on working with the latest version of Emacs, but you can generally assume support for the last version too.

-### Required for LSP
+### Optional LSP dependencies

-Emacs continues to lack native language server support, but Aero implements this.
-To take full advantage of this feature, Aero requires some tools. **Only install what you need**:
+Emacs continues to lack native language server support.
+To take full advantage of this feature, Aero requires some optional tools:

 - Node.js (multiple servers, including Bash/shell, Angular, Sass/CSS)
 - Python 3